Blawby/preact-cloudflare-intake-chatbot/docs/INTERNATIONALIZATION.md

 ### Current Languages (19 Total)

-All 19 languages are fully supported in the codebase with complete translation files.
-However, the UI language selector displays only languages with ≥90% translation completion to ensure quality user experience.
+We support 19 configured locales.
+The UI language selector displays only languages with ≥90% translation completion; the remaining locales are template-only and hidden until completed.

 | Language | Code | Regions | Native Speakers | Translation Status | UI Visible |
 |----------|------|---------|-----------------|-------------------|------------|